 The vestibular system is the part of your ear that gives you the ability to sense motion.
 The semicircular canals and vestibule are the two main parts of the vestibular system.
 Here is an image of the ear with all the major parts labeled.

 The rocks in your head are located inside of the vestibule.
 These stones are called otoliths and when they stay in the vestibule everything is A-OK!
 However, when a otolith gets inside a semicircular canal the world starts spinning out of control.
 Check out this really cool video about how all this works.

 Treatment of BPPV is very simple.
 Once BPPV is diagnosed, treatment is something anyone can do at home.
-Here is a quick clip showing treatment of the left ear.
+Here is a quick clip showing treatment.

 Cervical vertigo is a dizziness that comes from incorrect messages from the neck to the brain due to the neck not functioning properly.
 Your brain gets messages from all the joints in your body and uses that information to tell you about balance and motion.
 When the upper part of the neck is not working correctly (crooked or stuck), the messages it gives to the brain do not correlate with the other messages the brain is receiving about balance and motion from the rest of the body.
 When these messages do not match up, vertigo is the result.

 The treatment for cervical vertigo is correcting the function of the upper cervical spine.
 This is something I do here at my office.
 The treatment works very well.

 The key to getting rid of vertigo is proper diagnosis.
 Once the cause is figured out, the treatment is straight forward.
 If you or one of your loved ones is suffering, I can help!
 Get on in here and let’s figure out what’s making you dizzy and fix it!

 At this point you should feel a lot smarter than you did before you started this article.
 You have received a crash course on ear anatomy, physiology and psychopathology, along with the neurology of your body’s balance and motion systems!
 Congratulations!